 Your right to work as an employee in another EU country may be restricted by transitional arrangements until 30 June 2020.

-You may need a work permit to work in these countries:
+Most EU countries have dropped these restrictions.
+However, you may still need a work permit to work in these countries:

 Your right to work as an employee in Croatia may be restricted by transitional arrangements.
 You may need a work permit if you are from one of these countries: